IDGCaptainRussia94/Terraria-SGAmod/README.md

 --Fixed:

+-Vanilla endless quivers and pouches from being consumed, hopefully this works for modded items too

 -Prismic Banshee should no longer have despawning arms, and is now properly named Prismic instead of Prismatic

 -Jab-lin effects doing no damage on melee